rattus-aristarchus/test-arxiv-mobile/README.en.md

 ##  Remote execution

-There is a [Selenoid](https://selenoid.autotests.cloud/#/) server with a [Jenkins](https://jenkins.autotests.cloud/job/007-niknal-arxiv-mobile/) project that can execute tests stored in this repository.
+There is a [Jenkins](https://jenkins.autotests.cloud/job/007-niknal-arxiv-mobile/) project that can execute tests stored in this repository.
 To run the tests:
 - open the project
-- click "Build with Parameters"
+- click "Build Now"
-- choose the build parameters (or just use default values)
-- click "Build"

 ![Run in Jenkins](resources/images/jenkins_run.png)